 The Snowy Day by Ezra Jack Keats

 Peter puts on his snowsuit and heads outside for some fun in the snow.
-Follow along on his chilly adventure -- an award-winning favorite!
+Follow along on his chilly adventure in The Snowy Day -- an award-winning favorite!

 Try your boots and a stick like Peter; you can also try a sled, soccer ball or other toy to see what prints you can make.

 Charlie and Lola: Snow is My Favorite and My Best by Lauren Child

 Lola can't wait for it to snow - and when it does, she and Charlie head outside for some sledding and snow fun!
 But all too soon, the snow melts and Lola wishes they could have snow everyday.
 Fun facts about Antarctic too!